php-fig/fig-standards/bylaws/003-membership.md

 a timezone.
 Where a timezone is not referenced, Coordinated Universal Time (UTC) will be assumed.

-If, in the judgement of PHP-FIG, a Voting Representative is no longer actively representing the best interests of a Member Project, a vote may be taken to request a replacement Voting Representative in accordance with the [Voting Protocol bylaw][voting].
+If, in the judgement of PHP-FIG, a Voting Representative is acting inappropriately and to the detriment of PHP-FIG's ability to meet its objectives , a vote may be taken to request a replacement Voting Representative in accordance with the [Voting Protocol bylaw][voting].

 Resignation Of Member Projects
 ------------------------------